-LabQuest 2 can work with a proxy server, but it can be complicated.
+LabQuest 2 and LabQuest 3 can work with a proxy server, but it can be complicated.

 Proxy configurations can cause problems.
 Unlike most web servers, LabQuest isn’t on the Internet; it is only on the local network.
 However, the proxy may be configured to only acknowledge requests from the local network and to always forward those requests to the Internet.
 The proxy may also be outside of your local network, in which case the proxy can’t get back into the local network.
 For example, the proxy server could be at the district office, but each school may have its own firewall.
 Without specific firewall settings the traffic is only one-way.